NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   6. `}`
   7. `// prints "QR code: ABCDEFGHIJKLMNOP."`

-If all of the associated values for a enumeration member are extracted as constants, or if all are extracted as variables, you can place a single `var` or `let` annotation before the member name, for brevity:
+If all of the associated values for an enumeration member are extracted as constants, or if all are extracted as variables, you can place a single `var` or `let` annotation before the member name, for brevity:

   1. `switch productBarcode {`
   2. `case let .UPCA(numberSystem, manufacturer, product, check):`